 We are always trying out rare and unique grains from all over the world with the quest for the most flavorful grains we can grow.
 The grains used for our beer are malted by LINC Malt, a farmer co-op right in Spokane, WA.

 Our passion lies in historic and European beer styles.
 These are typically malt forward and carbonated to lower levels than American standards.

-The Farm Stand is open so come out to sample
+The Farm Stand is open so come out to enjoy a pint

 or order online for pick-up or Friday's delivery!

 Emily can be found amongst her produce all summer long!

 Our market garden covers about an acre and produces a wide variety of vegetables and berries.
 We begin our seedlings in February and finish harvesting in October when the frost sets in and pumpkins are ready for carving.

 During the height of the season, the greenhouse is full of tomatoes, cucumbers, and peppers, and the fields hold rows of potatoes, kale, zucchini, carrots, beans, lettuce, and many more.
 We take special care to only provide quality vegetables which means harvesting at the right time, cooling and washing properly, and delivering to you as soon as possible.

 We use organic practices but are not certified.
 This means we use no herbicides or pesticides but instead use our hands and tools to weed and care for the health of our plants.
 Soil health is also a huge priority to bring nutrients to your food!